|See our Invited Speakers|

 If you can only attend one medical research conference, make sure it’s Science on the Swan 2017: One Health.

 Seventy five percent of newly emerging diseases in the last 30 years are the result of zoonotic (human – nonhuman) transmission.
 Population growth, climate change, lifestyle shifts and rapid transportation are profoundly affecting global disease profiles and acquisition risk.
 “One Health” is an integrated effort of multiple disciplines to understand how these factors interact to increase the risk of emergent diseases that affect us all on a global scale.

 One Health seeks root cause understanding and effective solutions to emergent infectious and acquired diseases through, fundamental stem cell and regenerative medical science, public health and environmental remedies, working synergistically to advance the health of all species and the varied places in which they live.

-The conference and associated workshops provide an opportunity to meet the global research leaders in this important 21st century field.
-The program includes globally recognised speakers and many of Australia’s top One Health researchers working in partnership with industry to deliver effective health outcomes for our world.
+The conference and associated workshops provide an opportunity to interact with global research leaders in this important 21st century field.
+The program includes internationally recognised speakers and many of Australia’s top One Health researchers working in partnership with industry to deliver effective health outcomes for our planet.

 There will be plenary, symposia and community interest sessions devoted to these streams at Science on the Swan 2017, as well as pre and post conference workshops.

 Save the dates: 2 to 4 May 2017.
 This website will be regularly updated so please check back for details.